-(per Plan Year):

-\$500 deductible per Plan Year on all brand name medications only.
-Does not apply to brand name contraceptives, brand name covered over-the-counter medications or brand name covered tobacco cessation products.
-There is no Deductible on generic prescriptions.
+Deductible (per Plan Year):\$500 deductible per Plan Year on generic and brand medications.
+Does not apply to contraceptives, covered overthe-counter medications or covered tobacco cessation products..You pay ONLY 1 Deductible per Plan Year regardless of the

-You pay ONLY 1 Deductible per Plan Year regardless of the number of brand name prescriptions you fill.
-There is NOT a separate brand name Deductible for each brand name prescription you fill.
+You pay ONLY 1 Deductible per Plan Year regardless of the number of prescriptions you fill.
+There is NOT a separate Deductible for each prescription you fill.